Dahlia pinnata: Cultivation

 Used as an ornamental plant, and was cultivated by the Aztecs before the discovery of America, and was introduced to Spain in 1798.
 Modern dahlias are often the product of hybridisation between D. pinnata and D. coccinea.

-As cutflowers, dahlia have a long lifespan.
+As cut flowers, dahlias have a long lifespan.

 Besides being used for their outside appearance, dahlias tend to be used for their medicinal properties as well.
-This plant's roots contain some "nutritious inulin stored inside them" and they even have "antibiotic compounds concentrated in the skin of the tubers."
-This was so much so that this garden dahlia was before such an "important root crop and medicinal plant among the pre-Columbian Indians of central Mexico, Yucatan and Guatemala."
+According to Glenn Ross Whitley, this plant's roots contain some inulin and the tubers have "antibiotic compounds concentrated in [their] skin".
+This apparently contributed to the status of the plant as an "important root crop and medicinal plant among the pre-Columbian Indians of central Mexico, Yucatan and Guatemala".

-Dahlias prefer rich soil (pH level estimated at around 6.5- 7.5) with enough organic matter.
+Dahlias prefer rich soil (pH level estimated at around 6.5–7.5) with enough organic matter.
 The roots must be kept moist since they are very shallow rooted which means they usually become dry fairly frequently and quickly.
 They bloom around mid-summer through the beginning of winter, they are able to survive a light frost, but anything colder/harsher than that, they will not be able to keep thriving.
 When the harsh weather of winter is approaching, the dahlias should be dug up and stored in a safer place for them.

 Many dahlia pinnata types can grow from seeds but more often they are cultivated by division of the tuberous roots or by stem cuttings.
 Providing the flower with some kind of plant food (mulch, growing media, nutrient food, etc.) can really make the dahlia healthier and more likely to survive.

+Uses

+The plant's phytostabilization properties regarding arsenic could lower the risk of the harmful carcinogen to humans.